abhinav-TB/thread_fetcher/docs/README.md

 ## Run using Docker
 If you finding trouble with seting up a dev environment , we have made a dockerfile to make the setup process easier

+Note:make sure you have store the .env file and key.json file inside the thread_fetcher folder before building the docker image
 1. RUN ```docker build -t thread_fetcher .```
 2. RUN ```docker run thread_fetcher ```